Skip to content

 YearLaw / EventEffect

-1991Colorado Limited Gaming ActAuthorized limited gaming in Black Hawk, Central City, and Cripple Creek; established Division of Gaming
+1991Colorado Limited Gaming ActAuthorized limited gaming in three mountain towns: Black Hawk, Central City, and Cripple Creek; established the Colorado Limited Gaming Control Commission and Division of Gaming

-May 2019Senate Bill 30 (SB 30)Legalization framework for sports betting pending voter approval; directed tax revenue toward Colorado Water Plan
+May 2019Senate Bill 30 (SB 30), signed by Governor Jared PolisLegalization framework for sports betting pending voter approval; directed tax revenue toward the Colorado Water Plan

-November 2019Proposition DD — approved by votersAuthorized 10% tax on net sports betting revenue to fund the Colorado Water Plan; satisfied TABOR requirement
+November 2019Proposition DD — approved by Colorado votersAuthorized a 10% tax on net sports betting revenue to fund the Colorado Water Plan; voter approval satisfied TABOR requirement; sports betting legalized statewide

-May 1, 2020Sports betting market launchesBetMGM, DraftKings, FanDuel, Caesars (as William Hill) go live on Day 1
+May 1, 2020Sports betting market launchesBetMGM, DraftKings, FanDuel, Caesars (as William Hill) go live on Day 1; Colorado becomes one of the first states with competitive mobile launch

 September 6, 2022bet365 launches in Coloradobet365 becomes the 27th operator to enter the Colorado market

-July 2023iGaming discussions acknowledgedCO Dept. of Revenue Executive Director Mark Ferrandino publicly acknowledged online casino talks; no legislation followed
+July 2023CO Dept. of Revenue Executive Director Mark Ferrandino states iGaming talks underwayFirst senior state official to publicly acknowledge online casino legalization discussions; no legislation followed

-2024–2026No iGaming legislation passedColorado remains a sports-betting-only market; TABOR voter requirement remains a barrier
+2024–2026No iGaming legislation passedColorado remains a sports-betting-only licensed online market; any iGaming bill would still require a voter-approved tax

 Regulatory Structure